 FoodSaver Wide Mouth Jar Sealer: Already have a FoodSaver?
 If so, check out this jar sealer which can be used to vacuum seal your Mason jars.
 This is a great option for short to mid term storage of items such as beans, rice, sugar and salt.
 Store your jars in a cool, dark place and you are set with the added advantage of removing a small amount for current use without having to disrupt your large Mylar bag or bucket of food.
 There is also a version for regular sized jars.
 See Fast Track Tip #4: How to Use a FoodSaver for Vacuum Canning.

 Ultra Bright LED Lantern – Collapsible: I admit to now owning 3 of these collapsible lanterns.
 It uses 30 different LEDS and is powered by 3 AA batteries, including rechargeables.
 Instead of a switch, you turn it on by extending the lantern from its collapsed condition.
 With a lifetime warranty and over 1,350 close to perfect ratings, I can see why this is popular.
-Currently $9.99 with free Prime shipping.
+With free Prime shipping.